 If you have ever found yourself standing at your open refrigerator with a laundry basket full of clothes in your hand, unsure of why you were there in the first place, you might blame getting older for your forgetfulness.
-But the truth is, not all memory problems are necessarily age related as these problem happen even to young people.
+But the truth is, not all memory loss problems are necessarily age related as these problem can happen to young people as well.

 Minor memory lapses, such as forgetting where you placed your keys or forgot the name of someone you know, are usually the result of normal changes in your brain’s structure and function.

 Memory studies show that nearly one-third of healthy older people battle difficulty with the ability to recall facts but yet a large number of 80-year olds perform just as well as those in their 30s on challenging tests of memory.

 Many older people can remember details about their first bicycle or their first date.
 Have you ever had a grandparent who told you tales of his or her childhood?
 These are long-term memories that often remain intact with age.

 Short-term memory entails your current thoughts, including what you are doing right now and what you plan to do in the next few moments.
 You use short-term memory to think about what you will say next or walking to the refrigerator with an armful of laundry because you suddenly remembered you need to get the chicken out to thaw.

 Common Memory Loss and Forgetfulness Problems

 Short-term memory is easily disrupted.
 How actively you are paying attention to which steps are in your mental “to-do” list can play a part in how strongly your mind holds onto those details, by thinking about them (perhaps over and over again).
 But any distraction that comes along, such as a new thought or the phone ringing, can cause your short-term memory to be disrupted.